-- 19.-(1) Where an act would, in the absence of this paragraph, be prohibited by the prohibition in regulation 9(2) (confidentiality) or any prohibition in Part 3 (Finance), that prohibition does not apply to the act if the act is one which a responsible officer has determined would be in the interests of- - (a) national security, or - (b) the prevention or detection of serious crime in the United Kingdom or elsewhere. - (2) Where, in the absence of this paragraph, a thing would be required to be done under or by virtue of a provision of Part 6 (Information and records), that requirement does not apply if a responsible officer has determined that not doing the thing in question would be in the interests of- - (a) national security, or - (b) the prevention or detection of serious crime in the United Kingdom or elsewhere. - (3) In this regulation "responsible officer" means a person in the service of the Crown or holding office under the Crown, acting in the course of that person's duty. - (a) 2000 c.8.
-Section 142D was inserted by the Financial Services (Banking Reform) Act 2013 (c.33), section 4(1). - (b) Section 142A was inserted by the Financial Services (Banking Reform) Act 2013, section 4(1). - (c) Part 4A was inserted by the Financial Services Act 2012 (c.21), section 11(2) and amended by S.I.
-2018/135. - (d) Section 22 was amended by the Financial Guidance and Claims Act 2018 (c.10), section 27(4); the Financial Services Act 2012, section 7(1); and S.I.
-2018/135. - (e) S.I.
-2001/544, as most recently amended by S.I.
-2018/1288 and prospectively amended by S.I.
-2018/1403. - (f) Schedule 2 was amended by the Regulation of Financial Services (Land Transactions) Act 2005 (c.24), section 1; the Dormant Bank and Building Society Accounts Act 2008 (c.31), section 15 and Schedule 2, para.
-1; the Financial Services Act 2012, sections 7(2) to (5) and 8; S.I.
-2013/1881; and it is prospectively amended by S.I.
-2018/135.
+- 15.-(1) Where an act would, in the absence of this paragraph, be prohibited by any prohibition in Part 3 (Finance), that prohibition does not apply to the act if the act is one which a responsible officer has determined would be in the interests of- - (a) national security, or - (b) the prevention or detection of serious crime in the United Kingdom or elsewhere. - (2) Where, in the absence of this paragraph, a thing would be required to be done under or by virtue of a provision of Part 5 (Information and records), that requirement does not apply if a responsible officer has determined that not doing the thing in question would be in the interests of- - (a) national security, or - (b) the prevention or detection of serious crime in the United Kingdom or elsewhere. - (3) In this regulation "responsible officer" means a person in the service of the Crown or holding office under the Crown, acting in the course of that person's duty. - (4) Nothing in this regulation affects the application of a prohibition or requirement in a case where it would be incompatible with a UN obligation for the prohibition or requirement not to apply.